asyarb/react-use-googlelogin/README.md

 > Please keep in mind that this workaround will result in these components
 > **not** being rendered in SSR'd content.
 If SSR'd authenticated content is
 > critical to your app, this library may not fit your needs.

-## Refreshing Tokens

-Unfortunately, any user that signs in via Google's client-side libraries will only be issued an `accessToken` that expires in 1 hour.
-If you need API access beyond this threshold, you'll need to run some server-side code if you want to avoid asking the user to sign in again.

-Out of the box functionality for dealing with `accessTokens` and `refreshTokens` is out of the scope of this library, but there is a fully functioning example in the [Examples](#examples) section that can help guide your own integration.

-### High-level refresh flow

-If you want a high-level overview of the steps needed to integrate token
-refreshing:

-1. Authenticate a user using `grantOfflineAccess` and send the authorization `code` to your server.
-2. On your server, make a request to Google's token API while sending along `code` to exchange it for a `refreshToken`.
-3. Set the `refreshToken` as a `HttpOnly` cookie in the response back to your client.
-4. Whenever the `expiresAt` on `googleUser` has passed, make a request back to your server for a new `accessToken`.
-5. Since we set our `refreshToken` as a cookie in `3`, we can access it on our server and call Google's token API for a new `accessToken`.
-6. Return the new `accessToken` to the client for use in future API calls.
-7. Repeat steps `4` - `6` as necessary.

 ## License